actions-marketplace-validations/hugoalh_trigger-ifttt-webhook-applet-ghaction/README.md

 ## 📚 Documentation

 > **⚠ Important:** This documentation is v4.0.0 based.
-To visit other version's documentation, visit [this tag list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct one.
+To visit other version's documentation, visit [this tag list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct version.

 ### 🎯 Target